Callkehinde/alx-system_engineering-devops/README.md

-a script that deletes all the regular files
+a script that lists all the files with a .gif extension in the current directory and all its sub-directories